centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 </TabItem>
 <TabItem value="CronJob-Status" label="CronJob-Status">

-This indicator allows to check that CronJobs are executed as they should, like the `kubectl get cronjobs` can provide:
+This indicator allows to check that CronJobs are executed as they should.
+If the `kubectl get cronjobs` command has the following output:

 ```text
 NAME    SCHEDULE      SUSPEND   ACTIVE   LAST SCHEDULE   AGE
 hello   */1 * * * *   False     1        6s              2d1h
 ```

-The resulting output in Centreon could look like:
+Then the resulting output in Centreon could look like:

 ```text
 CronJob 'hello' Jobs Active: 1, Last schedule time: 6s ago (2021-03-11T12:31:00Z)
 ```

-If the service collects metrics of several CronJobs (depending on the chosen scenario), CronJob's name will be appended to the metric name:
+If the service collects metrics for several CronJobs (depending on the chosen scenario), the CronJob's name will be appended to the metric's name:

 | Metric                            |
 |-----------------------------------|